msfjarvis/msfjarvis.dev/content/posts/migrating-from-gitea-to-forgejo-with-pain-and-suffering-featuring-nixos/index.md

 ## Tailscale ACLs bite me in the ass

 The way Tailscale's networking shebang works meant that the server running this isolated Gitea service couldn't connect to it via the network without some tweaks to the ACL policies.
-I was not feeling like I had this extra debugging in me, so I opted to just temporarily hijack a different service's domain and put Gitea on it then resumed from there.
+I was not feeling like I had this extra debugging in me, so I opted to just temporarily hijack another subdomain pointing to this server for the purpose and resumed from there.

 ## Mirrors of GitHub private repos did not work

 Back when I first created mirrors of all my stuff I had also done so for my private repos and just forgot about it.
 When the tool tried to migrate them they obviously failed to mirror since I wasn't providing any access tokens for GitHub.
-I instructed Claude to add a retry for this and pull an access token from the `$GITHUB_TOKEN` environment variable.
+I went back to Zed and had Claude add a retry for this and pull an access token from the `$GITHUB_TOKEN` environment variable.

-# All said and done
+# Conclusion

-Overall this was generally worthwhile, both for documenting it for others as well as for me to finally be on Forgejo.
-I trust the people in charge significantly more than I do for Gitea, and they continue to deliver [great work](https://forgejo.org/2025-07-release-v12-0/) driven in part by them actually using their own software at scale.
+Overall this migration was worthwhile for me, both for documenting it for others in my position as well as for finally being free of Gitea.
+I trust the people in charge significantly more, and they continue to deliver [great work](https://forgejo.org/2025-07-release-v12-0/) driven in part by them actually using their own software at scale.